 Bugs and known issues

 LineHighlight runs on the latest Firefox, Google Chrome, Opera and Safari browsers.
-Internet Explorer is not supported because it lacks support for the selection.modify() function.
+Internet Explorer and Edge is not supported because they lack support for the selection.modify() function.

 When clicking on for example bold text in the middle of a row only the bold text will be highlighted because the selection method sees the bold tags as line boundaries.
 Keep in mind that the software is just released, so there are surely bugs.
 Bug reports and feature requests are most welcome.